memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

-# STUDENT ATTENDANCE uSING FACIAL RECOGNITION SYSTEM OPENCV
+## STUDENT ATTENDANCE USING FACIAL RECOGNITION SYSTEM OPENCV

 #### This is an automatic student attendance system using face recognition.
 The aim is to automate the process of attendance maintenance.